LDMGN/FAT/README.md

 FAT is built on [Factom](/), a decentralized Blockchain run by 100s of community members and over 40 verified enterprise companies worldwide.
-Every 10 Minutes Factom's data is recorded into the Bitcoin Blockchain to prove it's existence and secure it forever.
+Every 10 Minutes Factom's data is recorded into the Bitcoin Blockchain to prove its existence and secure it forever.
 <br/>
 <br/>